TSN's Connecting Strategy

 Sharing – We intentionally cultivate and have relationships with at least 2 people who are far from God.

-Accountability - We are willing to held accountable for our own growth and leadership by others within the church family
+Accountability - We are willing to be held accountable for our own growth and leadership by others within the church family.

 Taking Next Steps

 If you are ready to be a part of the Trinity family, we invite you to share with us your next steps in continuing to look, live, and love more like Jesus.
 Contact your site pastor, Mike Curtis, and then print and sign a Trinity Family Covenant, indicating your willingness to grow in your walk with Christ.
 Give a copy to Pastor Mike for his commitment as well.
 Blessings on you and yours as you grow!